-The rubber edges of the wiper blades and the windshield should be cleaned periodically with a sponge or soft cloth and a mild nonabrasive cleaner.
+Clean the rubber edges of the wiper blades and the windshield periodically with a sponge or soft cloth and a mild nonabrasive cleaner.
 This will remove accumulations of salt or road film.

 Operation of the wipers on dry glass for long periods may cause deterioration of the wiper blades.
 Always use washer fluid when using the wipers to remove salt or dirt from a dry windshield.